How do I troubleshoot errors I receive when I use ECS Exec on my Fargate tasks?

 Short description

-When using Amazon ECS Exec on Fargate tasks, you might receive the following error statements:
+When you use Amazon ECS Exec on Fargate tasks, you might receive the following error messages:

 • An error occurred (InvalidParameterException) when calling the ExecuteCommand operation: The execute command failed because execute command was not enabled when the task was run or the execute command agent isn't running.
 Wait and try again or run a new task with execute command enabled and try again.